 Health Care Law and You

-Here’s a look at some of the most important changes from health care reform that began January 1, 2014:
+Here’s a look at some of the most important changes from the health care law:

 - Everyone is required to have health coverage.
 If you do not get coverage through your employer, you will need to purchase a plan on your own.
-Those who do not have coverage in 2014 may be charged a penalty.1 You have two options when looking for a plan: shop and enroll directly with Independence Blue Cross or use the Health Insurance Marketplace.
-On December 12, 2012, the state of Pennsylvania defaulted to a federally-facilitated health insurance exchange.
+Those who do not have coverage may be charged a penalty.1 You have two options when looking for a plan: shop and enroll directly with Independence Blue Cross or use the Health Insurance Marketplace.

 - You can use our guided shopping experience to research available health insurance plans, use interactive tools to determine which plans are right for you, and find out if you may qualify for subsidies.
 You can enroll online, over the phone, or in person.